Photos: Mike Hector

 Each stop on the tour focused on supporting local growers, meat and dairy producers, and utilized a sustainable, and entirely unique process.
 It fortified everything that I love so much about Kingston’s business and social culture – and also, why I love writing this type of story.

 After all these years, I still end up feeling like a tourist in my hometown.
-It never ceases to amaze me – and I hope that someday soon you can experience the same amazement as you explore every taste, sight, and experience here in The Great Waterway.
+It never ceases to amaze me – and I hope that someday soon you can experience the same amazement as you explore every taste, sight, and experience here in South Eastern Ontario.

 Thanks for reading!